Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

-where $\epsilon_1$ is the TV-distance between the noisy simplex $\mathbb{G}_\mathcal{S}$ and the uniform measure over the true one $\mathbb{P}_\mathcal{S}$. \end{thm2} Proof of the above theorem can be found in the appendix section \ref{proofThm3}.
+\end{theorem} Proof of the above theorem can be found in Section \ref{sec:proof of theorems} of the Appendix.
 Obviously, the $\log R$ dependence inside the sample complexity of Theorem \ref{corrolary1} has been disappeared in that of Theorem \ref{Theorem2}.